Table of Contents

 Data Breaches Are Inevitable

 In today's digital landscape, data breaches are not a question of "if" but "when."
 Major companies — from social media giants to healthcare providers — suffer breaches regularly, exposing millions of users' personal information.
-What determines the impact is how quickly and effectively you respond.
+In recent years, breaches have affected virtually every sector, including financial institutions, government agencies, retailers, and educational platforms.

 Step 1: Confirm the Breach